sgoubren/Amazon_Data/README.md

 # Amazon_Data
-Analysis and Visualization of Personal Amazon Data
+Analysis and Visualization of Amazon Data